Atrix256/df_serialize/README.md

 It is assumed that json files will end in .json, and binary files will end in .bin, but either argument can be a binary or json file.

+Thoughts or pull requests on improving the editor or user experience welcomed!

 ![Editor Screenshot 1](editor/screenshot1.png)

 ![Editor Screenshot 2](editor/screenshot2.png)